 Referee: The Referee shall take a position in the middle of the field on Team R's goal line.
 The Referee shall stand erect while waiting for alignment of the teams and be prepared to acknowledge the signals by fellow crew members.
 The Referee will count the "R" players along with the Line Judge and Head Linesman, and all signal accordingly.
 Once the Umpire has handed the ball to the Kicker and has taken his position on the sideline, the Referee will sound his whistle and signal that the ball is ready for play.
-The Referee also is responsible for making sure that at least 4 players are on each side of the ball when it is kicked.
+The Referee may assist the Umpire in making sure that at least 4 players are on each side of the ball when it is kicked.

 Umpire: The Umpire will set up the kicking team to kick off from the appropriate yard line.
 The Umpire shall count the kicking team and never allow the kickoff to proceed without the proper number of players.
 The Umpire shall point out the position of the Referee to the kicker and explain kicking procedures to him.
-The Umpire will exit the field by jogging to a position on the kicker's restraining line beyond the sideline opposite the press box and signal the Referee when ready.
-He should be alert for encroachment by Team K players, short kicks, onside kicks, and spots of first touching.
+The Umpire will then move to a position 10 yards behind K's free kick line and maybe up to a maximum of 15 yards depending on the kicker's initial position.
+He should also be positioned 2 to 3 yards wider than the spot of the kick on the kicker's kicking foot side.
+He must be in a position that allows him to see the kicker's foot strike the ball.
+He will raise a hand to inform the Referee that the ball can be declared ready for play.
+He has the primary responsibility for ensuring correct alignment of Team K players, and pop-up kicks.